Guildhall, Barnstaple: Pannier Market

 Barnstaple has been the major market for North Devon since Saxon times.
 Demands for health regulation of its food market in Victorian times saw the construction in 1855 to 1856 of the town's Pannier Market, originally known as the Vegetable Market and designed by local architect Richard Davey Gould.
 Like its sister market at nearby Bideford, the building has a high glass and timber roof on iron columns.
 At 107 yd long, it runs the length of Butchers' Row from the High Street to Boutport Street.
 This new building intended for the selling of vegetables was built on the site of the old meat market, with a Corn Market and Music Hall built shortly after at the Boutport Street end.
 The butchers who were forced out of their meat market on the site were given new and permanent stalls just across the road in Butchers' Row.

 The Pannier Market became a great success and in 1897 local historian W.F.
 Gardiner wrote: "The result is that Barnstaple can to-day boast of the possession of Markets such as many a county town might well envy.
 Indeed, Barum's Pannier Market is one of the finest in the Kingdom".

-Before the days of supermarkets the Pannier Market was the best place to obtain daily goods, many supplied by local farmers.
-Today the Pannier Market sells a wide range of goods on an almost daily basis, with occasional special days such as wedding fairs.
+Before the days of supermarkets, the Pannier Market was the best place to obtain daily goods, many supplied by local farmers.
+Today, the Pannier Market sells a wide range of goods on an almost daily basis, with occasional special days such as wedding fairs.

 Built on the other side of the street at the same time as the Pannier Market, Butchers' Row consists of ten shops with pilasters of Bath Stone, and wrought iron supports to an overhanging roof.
 Only one of the shops remains as a butcher.

 Until his death in 2018 local naturalist Johnny Kingdom regularly had a stall at the market from which he sold signed copies of his books, DVDs and photographs of wildlife.

-As of early 2020, the local Council's web site provided this summary for Pannier Market: "Largely unchanged in over 150 years, Barnstaple's historic Pannier Market has a wide range of stalls, with everything from fresh local produce, flowers and crafts, to prints and pictures, fashion and ... two cafés".
+As of early 2020, the local Council's website provided this summary for Pannier Market: "Largely unchanged in over 150 years, Barnstaple's historic Pannier Market has a wide range of stalls, with everything from fresh local produce, flowers and crafts, to prints and pictures, fashion and ... two cafés".

 The "Pannier Market, Butchers Row" has been Grade II listed since 1951.